cpnota/autonomous-learning-library/docs/source/guide/getting_started.rst

     make test

-This should also tell you if CUDA (the GPU driver) is unavailable.
+This should also tell you if CUDA (the GPU driver) is available.

 Running a Preset Agent
 ----------------------

-The goal of the Autonomous Learning Library is to be a library for building new agents.
+The goal of the Autonomous Learning Library is to provide components for building new agents.
-However, the library includes a number of "preset" agent configurations for easy benchmarking and comparison.
+However, the library also includes a number of "preset" agent configurations for easy benchmarking and comparison, as well as some useful scripts.
-It also includes some useful scripts for running the presets.
 For example, an A2C agent can be run on Cart-Pole as follows::

     python scripts/classic.py CartPole-v0 ppo